 With technology, we can cheat just about anything and anyone.
 We’ve worked with photographers who can convincingly turn day shots into night, I’ve seen water bottles sweat cold beads under the sun even though it’s holding just lukewarm water (and there wasn’t any sun).
 Add to that the neverending parade of clients’ requests: Can we make her eyes bigger, make me smile wider, erase the years from those trophies, have the dog wear glasses and happier….

 Yup, clients are onto us.
 They know everything is possible with the marvels of modern-day digital imaging.
-Unfortunately, they’re also less likely to want to invest in original photography now (when a generic stock image, coupled with some nifty DI will do!), and are reticent about spending much time at shoots (“Two days?
-Let’s do it in one.
+Unfortunately, they’re also less likely to want to invest in original photography now (when a generic stock image, coupled with some nifty DI will do!), and are reticent about spending much time at shoots (“2 days?
+Let’s do it in 1.
 You can make up for it in post, right?
 It’s cheaper.”).
 They’re taking approvals more lightly too; after all, they can always change their minds and make us “fix it later”.
 It’s lamentable.

-I attended the Adobe Create Now event back in July, where a photographer said something that struck home: That we shouldn’t take a photo and spend half our lives manipulating it to perfection, but that we should aspire to take perfect photos, which we can then improve if needed.
+I attended an Adobe Create Now event back in Jul, where a photographer said something that struck home: That we shouldn’t take a photo and spend half our lives manipulating it to perfection, but that we should aspire to take perfect photos, which we can then improve if needed.
 (Ironic, considering the event’s programming highlight was wowing us with the latest image manipulation tools that we can adopt into our creative process)

 It just isn’t the same.